Why you should be collecting £2 coins

 Upside down lettering

-Upside down lettering is very common on bi-metallic coins and can be seen on many of the £2 coins you find in your change.
+Upside down lettering is very common on bi-metallic coins and can be seen on many of the £2 coins you can find in your change.
 Again, this isn’t actually an error, but a variation to look out for on your coins.
-It happens during the minting process, when the edge lettering is applied before the obverse and reverse of the coin has even been struck.
-This then explains why some coins can end up with the edge lettering appearing upside down.
+It happens during the minting process, when the edge lettering is applied before the obverse and reverse of the coin have even been struck.

 £2 coin with upside down edge lettering